Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### ACK (Acknowledgment) {#ctrl-pkt-ack}

-Acknowledgment control packets are used to provide delivery status of data packets.
+Acknowledgment (ACK) control packets are used to provide the delivery status of data packets.
-By acknowled reception of data packets up to the acknowledged packet sequence number the receiver notifies the sender that all prior packets were received or, in case of live transmission mode ({{transmission-mode-live}}), preceeeding missing packets if any were dropped as too late to be delivered.
+By acknowledging the reception of data packets up to the acknowledged packet sequence number, the receiver notifies the sender that all prior packets were received or, in the case of live streaming ({{data-transmission-modes}}, {{live-streaming-use-case}}), preceding missing packets (if any) were dropped as too late to be delivered ({{too-late-packet-drop}}).

-ACK packets may also carry some additional information from the receiver like RTT, bandwidth, receiving speed, etc. The CIF portion of the ACK control packet is expanded as follows:
+ACK packets may also carry some additional information from the receiver like the estimates of RTT, RTT variance, link capacity, receiving speed, etc. The CIF portion of the ACK control packet is expanded as follows:

 ~~~